Create a generative AI chat app

 1. In the Azure AI Foundry portal, view the Overview page for your project.

-2. In the Project details area, note the Project connection string.
-You’ll use this connection string to connect to your project in a client application.
+2. In the Project details area, note the Azure AI Foundry project endpoint.
+You’ll use this endpoint to connect to your project in a client application.

 3. Open a new browser tab (keeping the Azure AI Foundry portal open in the existing tab).
 Then in the new tab, browse to the Azure portal at https://portal.azure.com; signing in with your Azure credentials if prompted.